cd155/principles-pl/README.md

 The course is provide by Prof.[Dan Grossman](https://homes.cs.washington.edu/~djg/), and implement languages various on ML, Racket and Ruby.

-The homework solutions will not be added in this repo, so other programmers can really learn the knowledge from this class.
+The **standard** homework solutions will **not** be added in this repo, so other programmers can really learn the knowledge from this class.